 The Iguazu Falls are probably some of the most scenic and impressive waterfalls in the world.
 Why?
 Imagine a tropical rainforest, where white water cascades through black stones and green jungle, springing up rainbows.
 Iguazu has a number of massive waterfalls and a number of small, quiet falls that complete the picture.

 The Argentine side has better and more versatile views.
-The only reason to visit just the Brazilian side is the extra visa cost for Argentina (for US passports holders) if you have no plans to g to Argentina in the next 5 years.
+The only reason to visit just the Brazilian side is the extra visa cost for Argentina (for US passports holders) if you have no plans to go to Argentina in the next 5 years.

-Your trip to the falls:
+Your trip to the falls

-1) Plan a full day – not more – not less
+1) Plan a full day – not more, not less.

-4) There are a number of well marked trails that are all worth going.
-If you start around 10 AM you can do them all with ample time for pictures until park closing at 6 PM.
+4) There are a number of well-marked trails that are all worth it.
+If you start around 10AM, you can do them all, with ample time for pictures until park closing time at 6PM.